Career Center at Ballantyne Ridge High School

 *not all of these require an unweighted 2.8 GPA - these Pathways do not have a GPA requirement, but the classes will NOT transfer to a college

-Step Four: Apply to CPCC using CFNC
+Step Four: Apply to CPCC for Dual Enrollment as a New Student

 This is where directions need to be paid attention to very carefully.
 These steps are comprehensive, if you do not read all of them, your application will not be complete and you will be unable to register for courses.